 During your wanderings in Rome, you'll probably stumble upon the Spanish Steps, or Scalinata di Spagna—one of the biggest tourist draws just north of Rome's centro storico.
 Constructed by the French in the 1720s as a gift to Rome, the regal open-air staircase links the Piazza di Spagna, named for the presence of the Spanish Embassy, to the Trinità dei Monti church, which dominates at the top of the steps.
 The Spanish Steps are wildly photogenic, especially in springtime when they are covered with pots of blooming azaleas.

-The other thing you have to do at the Spanish Steps is climb to the top.
-There are 138 stairs, but each step is shallow, and the climb is broken up by terraces where you can stop and catch your breath if you need to.
+The one thing you have to do at the Spanish Steps is climb to the top.
+There are 138 stairs, but each step is shallow, and the climb is broken up by terraces where you can stop and catch your breath.
 Once you reach the top, linger and take in the view of the steps as they fan out below you, as well as the rooftops and narrow streets of Rome.
 If the church is open and mass is not being observed, you can go in and take a look around—it offers a nice, quiet respite from the crowds outside.

-One of the most unusual sights in Rome—or anywhere—the Museum and Crypt of the Capuchin Friars, about 10-minute walk from the Spanish Steps, contains the skulls and bones of nearly 4,000 Capuchin friars.
+One of the most unusual sights in Rome, the Museum and Crypt of the Capuchin Friars contains the skulls and bones of nearly 4,000 Capuchin friars.
 They're artfully displayed—there are even chandeliers made of bones—but above all, this is a place of worship and reflection.
 If you're squeamish about death, it's not for you, nor is it suitable for young children.
+It's located about a 10-minute walk from the Spanish Steps.

 Pop Up to Piazza del Popolo

-Some of Rome's most exclusive temples to high fashion are found on the streets surrounding the Spanish Steps, including Fendi, Bulgari (which paid for a recent renovation of the Spanish Steps) and Valentino, who all have their flagship stores nearby.
-Other iconic names in Italian fashion, such as Prada, Gucci and Armani, are within sight of the steps or not far away, on Via dei Condotti, vias Borgongona and Frattini, and Via delle Carrozze.
+Many of Rome's most exclusive temples to high fashion are found on the streets surrounding the Spanish Steps, including Fendi, Bulgari (which paid for a recent renovation of the Spanish Steps), and Valentino, who all have their flagship stores nearby.
+Other iconic names in Italian fashion, such as Prada, Gucci, and Armani, are within sight of the steps or not far away, on Via dei Condotti, vias Borgongona and Frattini, and Via delle Carrozze.

 Stay the Night

-With easy access to Metro, buses and the rest of the city, the area around the Spanish Steps is one of the best places to stay in Rome.
-Though the area is not known for budget properties, it is home to some of Rome's most luxurious hotels.
-We like the Inn at the Spanish Steps and trendy Deko Rome.
-For something more affordable, try Casa Howard or modest Hotel Panda.
+With easy access to the Metro, buses, and the rest of the city, the area around the Spanish Steps is one of the best places to stay in Rome.
+Although the area is not known for budget properties, it is home to some of Rome's most luxurious hotels.
+The Inn at the Spanish Steps and trendy Deko Rome are two favorites.
+For something more affordable, try Casa Howard or the modest Hotel Panda.